UK Visa Sponsorship For Employers Guide

 As an employer, you can obtain a licence which allows you to sponsor employees with skilled or long-term jobs, or temporary workers, carrying out specific temporary or seasonal occupations.
 You can also have a UK visa sponsorship for employers licence allowing you to sponsor both temporary and permanent workers at the same time.

-Types of Sponsor Licence
+Types of Sponsor Licence in UK

-The first is known as a Worker Licence, and sponsorships are available for these under four categories:
+The first is known as a Worker Sponsor Licence, and sponsorships are available for these under four categories:

 - Skilled worker: someone who is entering the UK to fill a specific skilled role which is allocated an occupation code by the Office for National Statistics (ONS).